Part 2: Operations and Performance

-This section outlines the activities undertaken in 2010-11 and reports on their performance.
+This section outlines the activities undertaken in 2011-12 and reports on AOFM performance against these functions.

 Treasury Bond and Treasury Indexed Bond issuance

-One objective of Treasury Bond and Treasury Indexed Bond issuance is to raise monies to fund the Australian Government Budget as it is required from time to time.
+One objective of Treasury Bond and Treasury Indexed Bond issuance is to raise monies to fund the Australian Government Budget.

 - Treasury Bonds, Treasury Indexed Bonds, and Treasury Bond futures are used by financial market participants as benchmarks for the pricing of other capital market instruments and to manage interest rate risk; and